cppis/container-patterns/nginx-php-xdebug/README.md

 <br/>

-* To check nginx, run this command:
+* To test a app, run this command:
 ```shell
 $ wget localhost:8000
   index.html saved